Medical Services Professional

 - Prepare, issue, track and follow-up on appropriate verification letters for adequate processing of each individual application, applying established procedural guidelines.

-- Process requests to obtain membership and privileges for providers with hospitals, surgery centers, nursing homes, and other health care facilities.
+- Respond to and process requests to obtain membership and privileges for providers with hospitals, surgery centers, nursing homes, and other health care facilities.